GuildOfWeavers/galois/bin/README.md

   Computes multiplicative inverses of all matrix elements using Montgomery batch inversion.

 * **negMatrixElements**(m: `Matrix`): `Matrix`<br />
-  Computes additive inverse of all matrix elements.
+  Computes additive inverses of all matrix elements.

 Besides the element-wise operations, the following operations can be applied to matrixes: